Teddy34/gatsby-blog/blog/promise_resolve/index.md

 #### Promises know how to handle errors

-JavaScript promises are using the Promise/A+ specification (https://promisesaplus.com/).
+JavaScript promises are using the [Promise/A+ specification](https://promisesaplus.com/).
 It defines what happens if one of the callbacks of a `promise.then` function throws an exception:

 ```